-It’s easy to get down on ourselves, especially during a freaking pandemic.
-I’m my worst critic by far.
-But sometimes, we’ve got to look back and appreciate all the good that has happened to us.
-Let’s not take our good fortune for granted.
+It's easy to get down on ourselves, especially during a bear market or a pandemic.
+I'm my worst critic by far.
+But sometimes, we've got to look back and appreciate all the good that has happened to us.
+Let's not take our good fortune for granted.

 If you want to be more thankful, try give writing a go.
 Being able to write about my time earning only $40,000 a year in Manhattan reminded me of this lucky memory that had so long been shelved away.
 Writing will extend your life because you will remember more of it.